Daniel J. Frey

 The Freedom Train is pulling out of the station.

-We got a few more weeks till this election, and we are moving on.
+We've got a few more weeks until this election, and we're moving on.

 Freedom won't wait.

-Freedom like a falling rain will change due to the season.
+Freedom, like a falling rain, will change with the season.

 In the Winter, it will fall like snow, slow and beautiful.